MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 The sound works inside wine, but...
 The trial version of Sibelius was stripped down to not include all their backplay sounds.
 But it still works with MIDI sound. https://www.sibeliusforum.com/viewtopic.php?t=71265

+--> important manual steps to get the sound playing to work: in Sibelius, in the menu play, tab Setup, there is a small arrow to open playbacks, and you have to add timidity port 0, unfortunately it must be added after each restart of wine

 # Summary